nipreps/petprep/docs/workflows.rst

   preserving dynamic information when later frames carry more counts.
 * ``sum`` produces a summed image of the motion-corrected series.
 * ``first5min`` weights only the first five minutes of the acquisition, which can be helpful for tracers whose early dynamics resemble perfusion.
+During automatic reference selection, the workflow falls back to the first frame if no frames overlap the initial 5-minute window.

 Head-motion estimation
 ~~~~~~~~~~~~~~~~~~~~~~